 The boom in self-published authors

-Around this time, there was a boom in self-publishing going on in the industry.
+Around this time, there was a boom in self publishing going on in the industry.
 Writers were discovering the new route to publication, and traditional publishers were keeping a close eye on emerging talent.
-Author Rachel Abbott (Only the Innocent, Sleep Tight) achieved amazing success by going it alone.
-Other self-published authors had started in self-publishing before being snapped up by traditional publishers.
+Author Rachel Abbott (Only the Innocent, Sleep Tight) has achieved amazing success by going it alone.
+Other self-published authors had started in self publishing before being snapped up by traditional publishers.

 After four years of knocking on the door of traditional publishing, I still found myself on the outside looking in.
 But I certainly wasn’t ready to lay down my pen.

 There were also new kids on the block in the world of publishing: digital publishers like Bookouture, who bypassed the agent hurdle and published authors in digital and print-on-demand paperbacks, in a direct relationship with the author.
-A whole new world opened up to me, and I saw my way in: if I could achieve success in self-publishing, perhaps the door to traditional publishing would open that way.
+A whole new world opened up to me, and I saw my way in: if I could achieve success in self publishing, perhaps the door to traditional publishing would open for me that way.

-I spent 2014 writing my next novel and researching everything I could about self-publishing: book marketing, publicity, social media, creating relationships with book bloggers and influencers and joining in on the fun with the book community online – emulating what the big publishers did for their authors, but on a smaller, tailored scale.
+I spent 2014 writing my next novel and researching everything I could about self publishing: everything I needed to know on book marketing, publicity, social media, creating relationships with book bloggers and influencers, and joining in on the fun with the book community online – emulating what the big publishers did for their authors, but on a smaller, tailored scale.

 In 2015, around my night job as a support worker – and then my day job as a communications officer – I published my debut novel (which was really my fifth book!)
-Anything for Her, followed by my second novel, My Girl, in 2016.
-These two books sold over 100,000 copies combined by the end of that year, with the latter reaching number one slots in Amazon charts around the world.
+Anything For Her, followed by my second novel, My Girl, in 2016.
+Those two books sold over 100,000 copies combined by the end of that year, with the latter reaching No.1 slots in Amazon charts around the world.

 The arrival of the traditional publishing deal